realmorg/realm/apps/web/src/pages/docs/learn/events.md

   <my-element is-open="true"></my-element>
 </realm-demo>

-## Send events
+## Sending Custom Events

-In certain cases, we may find ourselves in need of creating custom events in addition to the native events provided by the browser, such as `click`, `input`, `change`, and so on.
-Custom events allow us to define our own unique events that are specific to our application's requirements and functionalities.
+Sometimes, our needs go beyond the repertoire of native browser events like `click`, `input`, and `change`.
+In such cases, custom events become our secret weapon.
+These bespoke events are tailored to our application's unique demands, expanding the horizons of what our elements can perceive and respond to.

-By creating custom events, we can expand the range of interactions and behaviors that our elements can respond to.
-These events can be triggered programmatically or in response to certain conditions or user actions.
-Custom events provide a way to encapsulate and communicate specific actions or states within our custom elements.
+Custom events grant us the authority to define our own distinct events, perfectly aligned with our application's idiosyncrasies.
+They can be invoked programmatically or triggered in response to specific conditions or user actions.
+These events serve as containers, encapsulating particular actions or states within our custom elements.

-Whether it's simulating user interactions, or facilitating communication between elements, custom events offer a powerful mechanism to extend the event system and tailor it to our specific needs.
-Realms provides the capability to define and utilize these custom events, empowering us to create more dynamic and interactive web apps.
+Whether it's orchestrating simulated user interactions or establishing channels of communication between elements, custom events empower us to augment the event system, customizing it to our precise requirements.
+In Realm, you possess the ability to craft and deploy these custom events, bestowing your web applications with a touch of dynamism and interactivity.

 ```html
 <custom-element name="child-element">